getodk/docs/docs/central-forms.rst

    .. image:: /img/central-forms/attachments-overview.png

-If you see this extra **Upload Form Media Files** checklist step and **Media Files** tab at the top of your Form Draft checklist, then Central believes you need to upload some files associated with this form.
-If the checklist step has been checked off, then you've already completed this task: great work!
-Otherwise, click on the :menuselection:`--> Media Files` tab at the top to see what files you'll need to provide.
+If you see this extra **Attachments** section, then this form uses attachments that you can upload.

    .. image:: /img/central-forms/attachments-listing.png

 This form design references three files that we'll need to provide, one of which we've already uploaded.
 You can see the name and expected type of the file in the table, as well as when the file was last uploaded.
 You can click on the name of any uploaded file to download what Central has for it.
-To upload a new one, you'll want to drag-and-drop one or more files onto the table.
+To upload a new one, you can drag-and-drop one or more files onto the table.

 .. admonition:: On File Types and Contents

    While Central will detect the type of file the form design expects, and will verify that the name of any uploaded file matches one that is expected, Central will *not* double-check the *type* of the file, nor the *contents* of the file for you.
 So, just because Central accepts your file does not necessarily mean that it will work correctly.
+Make sure you try the form to confirm it works as expected.

-Once you publish a Draft, you will not be able to modify the Attachments associated with it without creating a new Draft.
+Attachments can only be added or changed for a form Draft.
+If you need to change the Attachments for a published form, first create a new Draft.

 .. _central-forms-attachments-multi: